altruios/re-socket-dux/README.md

 //require the server_handler.
 const Server_handle = require("../server_handle");

-//define some action here: can be anything - any data being returned will be sent through to the client on the responce of the handle on the client
+//define some action here: can be anything

 //Server_handle takes a string name - what it listens for, and a callback - for when it hears that data.
-//any data return in the call back will be sent to the client with the same tag const action_test = new Server_handle("test",(data)=>{
+//any data return in the call back will be sent to the client with the same tag

+const action_test = new Server_handle("test",(data)=>{
      console.log("handle data heard", data);
      //or db call or whatever